 9. Swing your golf club beachside

-The resort’s 9-hole, par-27 executive course is designed by Chip Powell along the Gulf of Mexico while on nearby Sanibel Island golf lovers can play at The Dune Golf & Tennis Club, which provides an 18-hole championship golf course, driving range, and lessons.
+The resort’s 9-hole, par-27 executive course is designed by Chip Powell along the Gulf of Mexico while on nearby Sanibel Island golf lovers can play at The Dunes Golf & Tennis Club, which provides an 18-hole championship golf course, driving range, and lessons.

 10. Find your Zen – from yoga to painting to spa